JiriCagis/DiskSpeed/README.md

 <h1> Disk Speed </h1>
 It is a terminal utility for detections your average disk speed.
-An algorithm writes dummmy data on a test disk nd it measures time for write.
+An algorithm writes dummmy data on a test disk and it measures time for write.
 The utility is simple for use, you only put this file on disk where you want measure speed and you write to a console:
 <pre>
 python disk_speed.py
 </pre>